 There are several car rental companies in Terceira.
 To find the best price, we recommend yoe use DiscoverCars and check very well the conditions of each company and not only the price:

-• Ilha Verde: the biggest rent-a-car company in the Azores but also the one that asks for a bigger deposit (1200€) and of which we read some negative reviews regarding the wait at the airport to pick up the car and charges for small damages.
-The truth is that Inês used Ilha Verde on her first trip to the Azores (to the island of São Miguel, the biggest of them all) and everything was great.
+- Ilha Verde: the largest car rental company in the Azores, but also the one that requires the highest security deposit (€1,200), and about which we read some negative reviews regarding wait times at the airport to pick up the car and strict policies regarding minor damage.
+The truth is that we used Ilha Verde on some of our trips, and everything went smoothly.

-• AutAtlantis: the cars we used all over the archipelago (including Terceira) on our trip to the 9 islands of the Azores were from AutAtlantis and everything went perfectly!
-In addition, it is one of the rent-a-cars that asks for a lower deposit and deductible (700€, compared to 1300-1500€ of other companies).
+- AutAtlantis: The cars we used throughout the archipelago on our two-month trip across the 9 islands of the Azores were from AutAtlantis, and everything went perfectly!
+Plus, it’s one of the car rental companies that charges the lowest deposit and deductible (€700, compared to €1,300–€1,500 at other companies).

-• Wayzor: excess fee of €845, lower than most.
+- Wayzor: excess fee of €845, lower than most.

-• Micauto & Angrauto
+- Micauto & Angrauto

-• Way2Azores
+- Way2Azores

 Car rental prices in Terceira (Azores)

-The prices for renting a car in Terceira (Azores) vary depending on the number of days rented, the season, the type of car and how far in advance the reservation is made.
-They rarely go below 25€ per day (although, especially in winter, you can get for less) and, to give you an idea, in the summer of 2021 and 2022 they reached 100€ per day and we know several people who did not manage to rent a car because they left it to the last minute.
+Car rental prices in Terceira (Azores) vary depending on the number of days you rent the car, the season, the type of car, and how far in advance you book.
+Prices rarely drop below €25 per day (though, especially in winter, you can find deals for less), and to give you an idea, in recent summers prices have reached €100 per day, and we know several people who were unable to rent a car because they waited until the last minute.

 What to consider when renting a car in Terceira, Azores